The Best Gym App in 2026: What to Actually Look For

 Custom-routine builders are a feature that benefits the maybe 5% of users who already know exactly what they want.
 For everyone else, they're a way to spend three hours making a worse program than the app could have picked in three seconds.

-- Tells you something specific — "You missed the last rep on rows three sessions in a row; we're holding the weight" — not a horoscope.
+- Acts on something specific — missed the last rep on rows three sessions in a row, so it holds the weight — instead of blindly adding load.

-- Doesn't try to be your therapist, nutritionist, or life coach.
+- Stays focused on lifting; it isn't trying to be your therapist, nutritionist, or life coach.

 5. One-tap logging